collibra/terraform-provider-data-access/docs/resources/grant.md

 Required:

 - `do_types` (Set of String) Set of data object types associated to the abac rule
+- `id` (String) A unique ID of the abac rule within this access control
 - `rule` (String) json representation of the abac rule
 - `scope` (Attributes Set) Scope of the defined abac rule as a list of data objects (see [below for nested schema](#nestedatt--what_abac_rules--scope))